 \section{Existence of non-collapsed complete solitons}

-So far we have only shown the existence of gradient steady solitons with $Q_{\infty} = 0$ (see theorem \ref{thm-collapsed} and remark \ref{rmk-collapsed}).
-These solitons are collapsed and therefore cannot occur as blowup limits of Ricci flow on closed manifolds.
-In this section we will construct a complete steady soliton with $Q_{\infty} =1$ in the case $k>p$.
-One can check that it is non-collapsed using theorem \ref{thm-asymptotics} of the previous section.
+So far we have only shown the existence of gradient steady solitons with $Q_{\infty} = 0$ (see Theorem \ref{thm-collapsed} and Remark \ref{rmk-collapsed}).
+These solitons are collapsed and therefore cannot occur as blowup limits of Ricci flow.
+In this section we construct a complete \emph{non-collapsed} steady soliton with $Q_{\infty} =1$ for $k>p$.

 We begin by defining